What Are Malaysian People Like?

 Don’t try dieting in Malaysia.
 The truth is it is almost impossible!

-Malaysians love to hang out at the Mamak with this phrase, “Jom Mamak!”
+Malaysians love to hang out at the Mamak with the phrase, “Jom Mamak!”

 The Mamak stalls are great as a cheap and chill hangout place with friends, ESPECIALLY during football matches.